huang15n/java_spring/spring framework 5 learning spring framework 5 JT(with lots of knowledge gaps since instructions were copied and pasted )/proj1.md

 go to maven -> run clean -> run package

-we will be building out web module as we gong forward
+we will be building out web module as we going forward

 if you go to target folder, you will see we build the jar